-Brantford Power's leverage positon has declined to 0.89 indicating that the current outstanding debt is slightly less than the equity level.
-In order to fund Brantford Power's proposed Distribution System Plan, which includes provision for new operating facilities, Brantford Power anticipates securing additional long-term borrowings to finance the capital program necessary to add new infrastructure or replace aging infrastructure and equipment as their useful lives expire.
-This will ensure Brantford Power maintains its reliability performance, and provide funding for necessary investments to improve productivity or to meet other customer requirements.
-Once this external financing is secured, Brantford Power expects its Total Debt to Equity Ratio to range between 1.25 and 1.50.
+Brantford Power's leverage positon has declined to 0.83 indicating that the current outstanding debt is slightly less than the equity level.
+In order to fund Brantford Power's proposed DSP, which includes provision for new operating facilities,

+Brantford Power will be securing \$25,000,000 in additional long-term borrowings in 2019 and 2020 to finance the capital program necessary to add new infrastructure or replace aging infrastructure and equipment as their useful lives expire.
+This will ensure Brantford Power maintains its reliability performance, and provide funding for necessary investments to improve productivity and meet other customer requirements.
+Once this external financing is secured, Brantford Power expects its Total Debt to Equity Ratio to range between 1.00 and 1.10.